tavip/linux/Documentation/labs/kernel_api.rst

   * Familiarize yourself with the basic Linux kernel API
   * Description of memory allocation mechanisms
   * Description of locking mechanisms

+.. slide:: Basic concepts
+   :level: 2

+   * API vs ABI
+   * hardware <> kernel <> userspace
+   * different from userspace
+   * kernel is a standalone entity
+   * no libraries (glibc, etc)
+   * reimplementation for some common functions

 Overview
 ========